foyzulkarim/mock-interviews-2023/01-junior-react-dev.md

 ## Qualifications

-* Bachelor's degree in computer science or a related field
+* Bachelor's degree in computer science or a related field.
+Educational qualifications may be flexible for highly qualified candidates.
 * 1-2 years of experience in frontend development
 * Proficiency in HTML, CSS, and JavaScript
 * Experience with React